Laura Thorp

 Findings/Insights

 My project ended up being divided into two parts.
-Analysis of the data collected in the spring semester of 2025 is just beginning and therefore and results/conclusions are pending.
+Analysis of the data collected in the spring semester of 2025 is in process and some results/conclusions are pending.

 Dissemination and Impact